contribsys/faktory/docs/protocol-specification.md

 This state is entered as a result of a Quiet server response to a consumer `BEAT`.
 In the quiet state, a consumer SHOULD NOT fetch further jobs for execution.
-While in this state, the consumer MUST NOT terminate.
+While in this state, the consumer MUST NOT terminate, and MUST continue to issue regular `BEAT` commands.

 ### Terminating State

 This state is entered as a result of a Terminate server response to a consumer `BEAT`.
-In the terminating state, a consumer SHOULD NOT fetch further jobs for execution, and SHOULD issue a `FAIL` for any currently executing jobs.
-The consumer MUST then immediately enter the end state.
+In the terminating state, a consumer MUST NOT fetch further jobs for execution, and SHOULD issue a `FAIL` for any currently executing jobs within 30 seconds.
+The consumer MUST enter the end state after at most 30 seconds.

 ### End State